 We’ve covered how you can use any productivity report to track employee productivity, as well as the importance of software-generated productivity reports.

 But what’s the perfect software to generate productivity reports?

 If what you need is a comprehensive, easy-to-use software that automatically tracks time and produces productivity reports, then Time Doctor may just be the tool for you.

 What is Time Doctor?

 Time Doctor is a popular productivity management and time tracking tool that offers several employee-friendly settings.
-From large corporations such as Verizon to SMBs like Thrive Market, companies and employees use Time Doctor to enhance their productivity.
+From large corporations to SMBs, companies and employees use Time Doctor to enhance their productivity.

 You can use Time Doctor to: